lidofinance/steth-price-feed/specification.md

 ##### `set_max_safe_price_difference(max_safe_price_difference: uint256)`

 Updates the maximum difference between the safe price and the time-shifted price.
 May only be called by the admin.
+Reverts if the number provided is above 10000.

 ## Fail conditions